dominickjay/dominickjay.com/src/365albums/pray-for-the-wicked-panic-at-the-disco.md

 ---
-title: '#13.
-Pray for the Wicked - Panic!
+title: 'Pray for the Wicked - Panic!
 At the Disco'
 metaDesc: 'Day 13 of my album-a-day mini-project'
 date: 2023-11-22
 albumTitle: Pray for the Wicked